RichardChileya/capstone-project-1/README.md

 # capstone-project-1
-Capstone Project on HTML,CSS &amp; JAVASCRIPT (Dom Manipulation)
+This is project is my based on building my fist Captstone Project An online event's website :Geolex Digital Space The Project is built with  HTML,CSS &amp; JAVASCRIPT (Dynamic coding writing with Dom Manipulation) Main features:Dom Manipulation Awareness Building through netwroking and information sharing at the webinar

 # Geolex Cyber Space